-Print version Technical Reference Manual - Current (for older manuals, click here) Configuration options & accessories
+Print version Technical Reference Manual - Current (older) Configuration options & accessories

 Inductive modem telemetry is a proven technology for real-time communication between underwater devices and moored buoys.
 Early inductive modem systems were instrument-specific and highly constrained.
 The Inductive Modem Module (IMM) sets a new standard for inductive modem telemetry and opens the door to a new generation of compact, low-power devices for real-time applications.
 The IMM is designed to interface with existing devices or to be placed as a component on printed circuit boards in new instruments, such as the SBE 37-IMP, 39-IM, and a growing selection of moored instruments made by other manufacturers

 Size: 3.1 x 7 x 1.6 cm (1.2 x 2.8 x 0.6 inches)

 Note: Photos above show IMM with electrical pins on the bottom, configured to plug into electrical connection below it.
 IMM can also be configured with the pins oriented for a connection at the side; see drawing 41453 for details.

 Inductive modems allow communication with underwater instruments in real time, on moorings using plastic-jacketed wire rope as all or part of the load-bearing mooring line.
 The wire rope, in contact with seawater at each end, conducts electrical signals in a loop, where seawater is the electrical return path.
 IM devices couple to this loop inductively along the insulated (jacketed wire) part of this loop without direct electrical connection.
 The coupling is achieved using a toroid transformer in which the mooring wire and seawater return form a single winding.
 Since there is only one current path, only one device can transmit at a time (half-duplex).
 Sea-Bird inductive modems are integral components in the TAO/TRITON array, RAPID/MOCHA moorings, and most other real-time ocean mooring systems.